TITLE 77: PUBLIC HEALTH

 a) Coverage.
 This Part shall apply to all non-community public water systems.

 b) Exception.
-This Part shall not apply to a public water system which meets all of the following conditions:
+This Part shall not apply to a public water system that meets all of the following conditions:

-2) Obtains all of its water from, but is not owned or operated by a public water system to which such regulations apply.
+2) Obtains all of its water from, but is not owned or operated by, a public water system subject to the requirements of 77 Ill.
+Adm.
+Code 900 and 35 Ill.
+Adm.
+Code 611;

-3) Does not sell water to any person.
+3) Does not sell water to any person; and

-4) Is not a carrier which conveys passengers in interstate commerce.
+4) Is not a carrier that conveys passengers in interstate commerce.

 c) Consecutive Systems.
 When a public water system supplies water to one or more other public water systems, the Department shall modify the monitoring requirements if one sampling point can be shown to be representative of the water supply and the supply can be shown to have a contamination free sampling history to the extent that the interconnection of the systems justifies treating them as a single system for monitoring purposes.
-Any modification in monitoring shall be approved in writing by the Department.
+Any modification in monitoring shall be approved in writing by the Department, with concurrence by U.S. Environmental Protection Agency.

 e) Permit to Alter or Extend.
 A permit for any major alteration of, or extension to, a non-community public water system must be obtained from the Department prior to construction.